You may need practical support at the moment with shopping, ordering supplies, collecting prescriptions and medicines, pet care and laundry services.

 Secure email: Camccg.firstname.lastname@example.org

 Volunteers may come from a range of organisations such as community organisations, neighbourhood groups and mutual aid groups.
 There are some examples below.

 A large number of people have volunteered as NHS volunteers (called NHS responders).
-If you are in need of support with shopping, prescriptions or food you can call 0808 1963 382 (option 3) and complete a patient referral form over the phone in order to gain support from this service.
+If you are in need of support with shopping, prescriptions or food you can call 0808 196 3646 between 8am to 8pm in order to gain support from this service.
 Organisations such as the council and community organisations can refer people into this service.